 - 1 Click File ▶ Print.

 - 2 Click the Color tab.

-- 3 Enable the Print separations option.
+- 3 Enable the Separations option.

 - Click the Separations tab.

-- In the Options area, enable the Use advanced settings check box.
+- In the Options area, click Advanced.

-- 6 Click Advanced.

-- 7 Change any of the following settings:
+- 6 Change any of the following settings:

-- · Screening technology
+- Screening technology

 - Resolution

 - · Basic screen

-- Halftone type
+- · Halftone type

 You can set the screen frequency, screen angle, and overprint options for spot colors as well as process colors.
 For example, if you have a fountain fill made up of two spot colors, you can set one to print at 45 degrees and the other at 90 degrees.